 The Yakoun River supports several Pacific salmon stocks including the only indigenous Chinook salmon stock on Haida Gwaii.
 Intensive logging activities and consequent habitat degradation coupled with increased fishing harvest pressures resulted in severe declines of Pacific salmon stocks, particularly Chinook.
-By the mid-1980s the number of adult Chinook, which typically begin to enter the river in mid-June and spawn in late August and September, returning yearly to the Yakoun River to spawn was estimated to be as low as 300.
-In partnership with Fisheries and Oceans Canada (DFO) the Old Massett Village Council (OMVC) established the Yakoun River Hatchery on Marie Lake to rebuild the declining Chinook stock.
 Over the past 30 years efforts to rebuild the Chinook stock, through hatchery-rearing and protective management measures designed to minimize commercial and recreational harvests, appear to have been effective.
 A rough yearly index of escapement based on anecdotal opportunistic visual observations made during broodstock collection suggest the stock is recovering.
 Hatchery production and restraints on harvest have yielded increased numbers of Chinook spawners in the Yakoun River, with estimated escapement shown to approach management targets in recent years.
 However, DFO North Coast Stock Assessment does not acknowledge current estimates of salmon escapements to the Yakoun River as biologically defendable enough to base management decisions on.
 As a result, there is little opportunity to improve stock size and/or change current regulations affecting harvest and management until a more reliable method to determine salmon escapement is established.